 User

 In this section Users can be assigned as UPT administrators for their particular application(s).
-They will have the right to create and modify Roles, Groups, etc. In this section you may create new Users or modify exiting User details.
+They will have the right to create and modify Roles, Groups, etc. In this section you may create new Users or modify exiting User details and also unlock any Users that were locked out when exceeding the maximum allowed invalid login attempts.
 Here are the available operations:

 Create a New User